-Barclay Arrival Plus vs. Arrival Premier: Which card should you het?
+Barclay Arrival Plus vs. Arrival Premier: Which card should you get?

 After a brief hiatus, the Barclay Arrival Plus Card is back!
 Barclay removed the card from their line-up a few months ago – probably to give the Barclay Arrival Premier Card more attention.
 I know some folks weren’t happy with the higher annual fee on the Barclay Arrival Premier card, so the fact that the Barclay Arrival Plus is once again available will be welcome news.

 Personally?
 My vote goes to the Barclay Arrival Premier card, due to the higher earning rate on the first $25,000 spent.
-If you’re trying to decide between these two cards, be sure to read my Barclay Arrival Premier Card review.
-Or see below for my comparison:
+If you’re trying to decide between these two cards, check out my comparison below:

 The primary difference between the Arrival Plus vs. Arrival Premier is the sign-up bonus.
 The Arrival Plus card offers 60,000 bonus miles after spending $5,000 on purchases.
 The Arrival Premier, on the other hand, has no sign-up bonus…